Submitty/api.submitty.org/source/index.html.md

 Parameter | Description
 --------- | -----------
-course_semester | semester of the new course course_title | Title (or code) of the new course head_instructor | Head instructor of the new course base_course_semester | semester of the base course base_course_title | Title (or code) of the base course
+course_semester | Semester of the new course course_title | Title (or code) of the new course head_instructor | Head instructor of the new course base_course_semester | Semester of the base course base_course_title | Title (or code) of the base course

 # Courses.Users